 Cedar River Channel Migration Zone Study and Map

-Following are links to the final map, the final study and map, and the amended channel migration public rule effective June 18, 2015.
-(Please visit our Acrobat Help page for help with Acrobat.)
+Following are links to the adjusted map, 2015 study, 2019 reassessment, and amended channel migration public rule (please visit our Acrobat Help page for help with Acrobat).

-- Cedar River channel migration zone map (PDF, 5 MB)
+- Adjusted Cedar River channel migration zone map panel 5 (605 KB, PDF)

-- King County channel migration public rule (PDF, 140 KB)
+- King County channel migration public rule (144 KB, PDF)

 Paper copies are available at the following three locations: